Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Game-board.md

 ## Acceptance Criteria

-### Scenario: Display the game board
+### Scenario: Change colour or Resize

   Given - An active device with game installed in it and user is signed in

-  When - The game starts
+  When - User requests to change colour or resize the game board

-  Then - Fetch the game board properties and display the game board
+  Then - Check if user is eligible and act accordingly